eric-bixby/auto-sort-bookmarks-webext/README.md

 * **Inverse Order:** if this option is enabled, the order specified in "Sort By" will be reversed.
 So the order will be descending.
 * **Then Sort By:** allow to specify a second sort criteria (optional).
 For instance, if the first sort criteria is the name, it is possible to choose a second sort criteria to sort bookmarks with the same name.
 * **Inverse Second Order:** if this option is enabled, the order specified in "Then Sort By" will be reversed.
 * **Sort Folder By:** allow to specify a different sort criteria for folders.
-For instance, you might want to sort folders by names and other kinds of bookmarks by last visited.
+For instance, you might want to sort folders by name and other kinds of bookmarks by last visited.
 * **Inverse Folder Order:** if this option is enabled, the order speficied in "Sort Folder By" will be reversed.

 **Sort Order:**